ajitsingh98/Data-Science-Interview-Questions-Answers/convolution_neural_networks.md

 ---

-10. A data-scientis assumes that:
+10. A data-scientist assumes that:
     1. A convolution operation is both linear and shift invariant.
     1. A convolution operation is just like correlation, except that we flip over the filter before applying the correlation operator.
     1. The convolution operation reaches a maximum, only in cases where the filter is mostly similar to a specific section of the input signal.